whirlibulf/script-component/Readme.md

       scripts: [...]
     }

-The `scripts` property is an array of objects that contain an `update` method.
+The `scripts` property is an array of script objects.

+The `whirlibulf/script-system` system requires the script objects to have an update method.

-# Compatible Systems
+## Compatible Systems

 * [whirlibulf/script-system](http://github.com/whirlibulf/script-system)